 For all of us at the table, the invitation was validating.
-It proved that this issue was finally getting the attention it deserved from private and public sectors.
-I was especially excited that Feeding America had been included in the conversation however – because it demonstrated recognition of the inherent link between reducing food waste and ending hunger.
+It proved that this issue was finally getting the attention it deserved from the private and public sectors.
+I was especially excited that Feeding America had been included in the conversation, however – because it demonstrated recognition of the inherent link between reducing food waste and ending hunger.

 Looking around the room, I was awed by the sheer number of stakeholders in attendance, and I was encouraged by the varied sectors and views they represented.
-This indicated the true bipartisan nature of the food waste problem.
-In addition to Administration staff, there were representatives from EPA, FDA, USDA and participants from food industry associations, individual food companies, private sector investment companies and foundations, consumer and environmental advocacy groups and a few smaller hunger-relief and food-rescue organizations.
+This indicated the truly bipartisan nature of the food waste problem.
+In addition to Administration staff, there were representatives from EPA, FDA, USDA, and participants from food industry associations, individual food companies, private sector investment companies and foundations, consumer and environmental advocacy groups and a few smaller hunger-relief and food-rescue organizations.

 While the individual missions of each of our organizations may have differed, we were all united at the table in our commitment to raise awareness about the issue of wasted food in this country and to respond to the invitation issued by the White House, to engage in solutions.

-Over the course of 90 minutes, discussion covered the gamut of alternatives to reducing and recovering food waste.
+Over the course of 90 minutes, the discussion covered the gamut of alternatives to reducing and recovering food waste.
 Highlights were shared about the work being done currently by government agencies to increase composting, anaerobic digestion and especially donation.
 But the bulk of the conversation was focused on identifying needs and ways to move forward.

 In the conversation, we discussed data needs and government resources that could meet them.
 We talked about innovative programs being tested and how shared public and private resources would be critical to helping them expand.
 And we emphasized the need for a creative forum hold this collaborative idea exchange going forward.